jakewvincent/mkdnflow.nvim/README.md

 * `perspective.priority` (string): Specifies the priority perspective to take when interpreting link paths
     * `'first'`: Links will be interpreted relative to the first-opened file (when the current instance of Neovim was started)
     * `'current'`: Links will be interpreted relative to the current file
-    * `'root'`: Links will be interpreted relative to the root directory of the current notebook/wiki (requires `perspective.root_tell` to be specified)
+    * `'root'`: Links will be interpreted relative to the root directory of the current notebook (requires `perspective.root_tell` to be specified)
     * `'nvim_wd_heel'`: Changes in perspective will be reflected in the nvim working directory.
 (In other words, the working directory will "heel" to the plugin's perspective.)
 This helps ensure (at least) that path completions (if using a completion plugin with support for paths) will be accurate and usable.
 * `perspective.fallback` (string): Specifies the backup perspective to take if priority isn't possible (e.g. if it is `'root'` but no root directory is found)
     * `'first'`: (see above)
     * `'current'`: (see above)
     * `'root'`: (see above)
 * `perspective.root_tell` (string or boolean)
-    * `'<any file name>'`: Any arbitrary filename by which the plugin can uniquely identify the root directory of the current notebook/wiki.
+    * `'<any file name>'`: Any arbitrary filename by which the plugin can uniquely identify the root directory of the current notebook.
 If `false` is used instead, the plugin will never search for a root directory, even if `perspective.priority` is set to `root`.

 #### `wrap` (boolean)
 * `true`: When jumping to next/previous links or headings, the cursor will continue searching at the beginning/end of the file